 Similar to other museums in Kota Tua Jakarta, Museum Bank Mandiri occupies a restored old building.
 It used to be the office of NHM (Nederlandsche Handel-Maatschappij — the Netherlands Trading Company), the predecessor of Mandiri Bank.
-Hence, as soon as we enter the building, it looks like we are transported into a bank in the 1800s: the opulence and the grandeur of the interiors, thick teak woods all over the furnitures, beautiful stained glass on the stairs, even the elevator stand-by elegantly near the entrance.
+Hence, as soon as you enter the building, it looks like you are transported into a bank in the 1800s: the opulence and the grandeur of the interiors, thick teak woods all over the furnitures, beautiful stained glass on the stairs, even the elevator stand-by elegantly near the entrance.

 The display in the back office starts with piggy banks!
 Most of them are traditional ones made of terracotta in various shapes, such as chicken, tiger, and frog.

 Finally, they display many kinds of the bank’s instruments: checque books, machines to count the money, a machine to check fake money, and many more.
-These displays continue to the first room we enter, right behind the teller booth.
+These displays continue to the first room you enter, right behind the teller booth.

 Another precious display is the NHM’s ledger, famously known as ‘Big Book’ (Buku Besar in bahasa Indonesia, or Grote Book in Dutch).
 These books are literally huge, much bigger than the modern ledger, and they are all still handwritten in Dutch.
 Presently, the museum has 45 Big Books, one on display, while the remaining are kept in the special room called Bookhoeding.

 This museum has at least two posters showing the family tree of Mandiri Bank.
-It shows us how those predecessors played important roles and how the history shaped Mandiri Bank to become the largest state-owned bank in Indonesia.
+It shows how those predecessors played important roles and how the history shaped Mandiri Bank to become the largest state-owned bank in Indonesia.

 The history started with the introduction to Cornelis de Houtman, a Dutch trader who in 1595 led the first voyage to East India and reached Indonesia a year later.
-From there the history continued to the establishment and the end of VOC (Vereenigde Oostindische Compagnie, or Dutch East India Company in English), in between it described how VOC pushed Indonesian to provide the precious commodities, which resulted in many wars between Indonesian and VOC.
+From there the history continued to the establishment and the end of VOC (Vereenigde Oostindische Compagnie, or Dutch East India Company in English).
+In between it described how VOC pushed Indonesian to provide the precious commodities, which resulted in many wars between Indonesian and VOC.